-Sexually transmitted infections (STIs) are infections that are spread by sexual contact.
+Sexually transmitted infections (STIs) are infections spread by sexual contact.
 These infections are usually passed from person to person through vaginal intercourse.
-They can also be passed through anal sex, oral sex, or skin-to-skin contact.
+However, they also can be passed through anal sex, oral sex, or skin-to-skin contact.
 STIs can be caused by viruses, bacteria, or parasites.
-Many people get STIs but don’t know it because they don’t have any symptoms.
+Many people get STIs but don’t know it because they don’t have symptoms.
 Other people have symptoms that can be mild or more bothersome.

 Path to improved health

 There are many different kinds of STIs.
 Here is information on some of the most common ones, their symptoms, and their treatments.

 What it is: Chlamydia is a bacterial infection that is easily cured.
 Left untreated it can cause infertility in women.

 Symptoms: Women may have pain when urinating, itching around the vagina, yellow fluid (discharge) from the vagina, bleeding between periods, or pain in the lower abdomen.
 Men may have a burning sensation when urinating and a milky colored discharge from the penis.
 It can also cause painful swelling of the scrotum in men.

 What it is: Gonorrhea is a bacterial infection.
 Left untreated, it can cause serious health problems.
 But it’s easily cured.

 Symptoms: Women may have white, green, yellow, or bloody discharge from the vagina, pain when urinating, bleeding between periods, heavy bleeding during a period, or a fever.
 Both women and men can get sore throats if they’ve had oral contact with an infected person.
 Men may have thick, yellow discharge from the penis and pain when urinating.
 The opening of the penis may be sore.
 Gonorrhea can cause serious complications if it’s not treated.